 Monitoring, tracking, and improving quality of health

 While the United States spends more on healthcare than any other country in the world, it consistently ranks among the lowest in terms of efficiency.
 According to a recent Bloomberg study on healthcare costs and efficiency, the United States ranked 46th out of 48 countries, coming in only slightly higher than Serbia and Brazil, and ranking lower than Algeria, China, and Iran.
-Simply put, Americans pay more, but receive dramatically less in terms of healthcare, and while the topic of how to fix the broken healthcare system in the United States is a hotly debated topic, most agree that significant changes need to be made.
+Simply put, Americans pay more but receive dramatically less in terms of healthcare.
+While the topic of how to fix the broken healthcare system in the United States is a hotly debated topic, most agree that significant changes need to be made.